nathanielvarona/pritunl-client-github-action/README.md

     profile-server: ''
     # OPTIONAL: Profile Server
     # TYPE: String
-    # If not supplied, which defaults to first profile server.
+    # If not supplied, which defaults to the first or only server in the profile.

     vpn-mode: ''
     # OPTIONAL: VPN Connection Mode